Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/values-code.md

 ## Codes [/values/code]

 A Code is not a type of Value but a means of accessing a Value.
-Giftcards and Promotions can both be referenced by a code.
+Giftcards and Promotions (which are types of Value) can both be referenced by a code.

 {% include 'endpoints/values-code-update.md' %}
 {% include 'endpoints/values-code-get.md' %}